PLSFusion/Hedron/README.md

     ./contracts/rarible/royalties/contracts/impl/AbstractRoyalties.sol

 This repository provided for auditing, research, and interfacing purposes only.
-Copying any **UNLICENSED** smart contracts is strictly prohibited.
+Copying any **UNLICENSED** smart contract is strictly prohibited.

 ## Contracts of Interest